Skip to Main Content

 Journeys towards expertise in technology-supported teaching [Doctoral dissertation, Edith Cowan University].

-The source of a work is usually:
+The source of a work is where we can find and retrieve the work you used.

-Note that an item might have both a publisher/website and a URL or DOI.
+Note: An item might have both a publisher/website and a URL or DOI.

 If the publisher is the same group or individual as the author, do not duplicate the information in your reference.
 You should still include a DOI or URL if appropriate.